LaBelleAssiette/UC_FRONT_2022/README.md

 # Subjects :

 Now you are ready to start.

-Please read all the subject before start it's important :)
+Please read all the subjects before starting.

+You can choose one use case, no need to do both.
+(one subject is probably already long enough)

+If you want to do all of them, as you want :)

-## usecase 1
+## Use case 1

-we need to improve chef interface
+We need to improve chef interface
-- add an image on chef profile (API + react)
-(you can just add an url to the image think to add a default image)
+- add an image on the chef profile page (API + react) (you can just add an url to the image think to add a default image)
 - add suppression of chef (API + react)
 - add edit chef feature (API + react)
-- sort chef list by firstname then name
+- sort chef list by `firstname` then `name`

-## usecase 2
+## Use case 2
-we need to add a menu page
+We need to add a menu page
-- create a route name menus
+- Create a route named “Menus”
-- add a form for a menu :
+- Add page with a form for add menu :
-  - a menu have a name, a starter, a plate, and a dessert.
+  - a menu has a name, a starter, a plate, and a dessert.
-  - select a chef to associate to the menu (API + react)
+  - add a select to associate a chef to the menu (API + react)
   - submit need to save menu in mongodb (API + react)
-- list menus sort by name (API + react)
-  (list need be a card of menu displaying all menu informations)
+- display a list of menus sort by name (API + react) (list needs be a card of menu displaying all menu information)
 - add suppression of a menu (API + react)

-You can choose one usecase no need to do both. (one subject is probably already long enought) If you want to do all of them, as you want :)

-Any question ? contact us.

 Have fun !

-if you dont have enought you can add an image by menu and add menu edition feature
+If you don't have enough, you can add an image by menu and add menu edition feature